-Raises TypeError if fill\char is more than one character ValueError if text or fill\char contains an unprintable character ValueError if width is less than 1 cmd2.utils.truncate\line (line: str, max\width: int, \, tab\width: int = 4) $\rightarrow$ str
+Raises TypeError if fill_char is more than one character (not including ANSI style sequences)

+ValueError if text or fill_char contains an unprintable character ValueError if width is less than 1 cmd2.utils.truncate_line (line: str, max_width: int, , tab_width: int = 4) \rightarrow str

 Truncate a single line to fit within a given display width.
 Any portion of the string that is truncated is replaced by a '...' character.
 Supports characters with display widths greater than 1.
-ANSI style sequences are safely ignored and do not count toward the display width.
-This means colored text is supported.
+ANSI style sequences do not count toward the display width.